tcottrell321/Data-Analytics-Portfolio/README.md

 ## Portfolio Introduction
 As the field of Data Science and Analytics continues to mature, the range of business problems it can help solve is staggering.
-Each project in this portfolio illustrates a business problem, either real or simulated, and how applying data science technolgy can help solve it with solutions ranging from simple excel to sophisticated AI/Machine Learning Networks.
+Each project in this portfolio illustrates a business problem, either real or simulated, and how applying data science technology can help solve it with solutions ranging from simple excel to sophisticated AI/Machine Learning networks.
 Clicking on the Titles will take you to the respective GitHub Project Respository.

 ## [Using Analytics To Set Kickstarter Campaign Goals](https://github.com/tcottrell321/kickstarter-analysis)
 ### Applying data analytics via excel functions and graphing to past Kickstarter Campaigns can help inform goals for your new campaign.